Explanation of Course Numbers

 Methods of communications research designed to alter health behavior.
 Emphasis on critical analysis of communications research aimed at the mass public, groups, and interpersonal level.

 PUBH 8411.
 Advanced Topics: Principles of Human Health Risk Science.
 3 Credits.

 This course provides the doctoral student with a comprehensive orientation to the frameworks, principles and issues involved in assessing, managing and communicating environmental health risks.
 This fundamental, interdisciplinary course is designed to foster dialogue and insights about contemporary risk science and management issues, including ethical concerns and technical issues that influence policy making.
 Restricted to students in the environmental and occupational health program, or with permission of the instructor.

 PUBH 8412.
 Advanced Topics: Environmental and Occupational Health Research and Practice.
 3 Credits.

 This course exposes students to the theory and reality of both research and practice in environmental and occupational health.
 There is an emphasis on the use of public health science in policy and regulatory decisions.
 Prerequisites: PUBH 8411 or permission of the instructor.

 Students participate in a range of activities designed to develop and enhance their research methods and analytic skills.
 These activities include participating in the development and submission of sponsored research proposals; being formally affiliated with a research project, assuming responsibility for completing a real-world research project; engaging in empirical data collection and analysis efforts.

-Students participate in a range of activities designed to develop and enhance their management, leadership and policymaking skills as applied to problem solving in real-world settings, such as public health departments, community health centers, legislative settings, and public or teaching hospitals.
+Students develop and enhance their management, leadership, and policymaking skills for problem solving in real-world settings; public health departments, community health centers, legislative settings, and public or teaching hospitals.

 PUBH 8415.
 Instructional Leadership.
 1-10 Credits.